alainman-krh/TVnymph/lib_upy/CelIRcom/1-README.md

   transmitted.
 - Pulse Length Encoding (PLE) - AKA "Pulse Encoding": "pulse" width depends on symbol being transmitted, and trailing "space" is of fixed width.
+- Manchester Encoding (ME) - AKA "Bi-Phase Encoding": Both symbols (representing either a 0 or 1 bit) have fixed widths, but with opposite polarities.
+For example: A "mark-space" pattern represents a 0 bit, whereas a "space-mark" pattern represents a 1 bit (or vice-versa).

 # TODO
 <!----------------------------------------------------------------------------->